Falmouth, Cornwall: Ferries

-Falmouth has regular ferry routes connecting to St Mawes (aboard the St Mawes Ferry), Flushing (aboard the Flushing Ferry) and Trelissick (aboard Enterprise Boats).
+Falmouth has regular ferry routes connecting to St Mawes, Flushing and Trelissick, Malpas and Truro.

 Education

 There are five primary schools in the town and one secondary school, namely Falmouth School.

 Falmouth University has a campus at the original town site, Woodlane, and another in the Combined Universities in Cornwall campus at Tremough, Penryn, which it shares with the University of Exeter.
 It offers undergraduate and postgraduate courses chiefly in the fields of Art, Design and Media.
 The University of Exeter, Cornwall Campus offers a range of undergraduate and postgraduate courses, often with a particular focus on the environment and sustainability, and also hosts the world-renowned Camborne School of Mines (formerly located nearby in Camborne), which specialises in the understanding and management of the Earth's natural processes, resources and the environment.

 In 2015, actor and comedian Dawn French was installed as Falmouth University's chancellor.

 Falmouth Marine School, formerly Falmouth Technical College, specialises in traditional and modern boat-building, marine engineering, marine environmental science and marine leisure sport.
 The campus is part of Cornwall College.